ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current.md

 existence of pedestals, whereas the Sauter et al. scaling (`ibss = 4`) allows general profiles to be used.

+!!!
+Warning "Bootstrap Current Enforcement"
+    The constraint equation `icc = 92` is responsible for making sure the calculated plasma current is whithin the users desired bounds. `bscfmax` sets the maximum desired value of the bootstrap fraction. `fboot_max` is the f-value to scale this input for the constraint equation.
+    It is not uncommon for the intial conditions of an input file to give a bootstrap current fraction greater than one for some of the models.
+It is recommended to then set initially wide bounds of the associated variables.
+If this fails, the bootstrap current can be enforced by setting `bscfmax` to the negative of the required fraction

 | `ibss` | Description |
 | :-: | - |
 | 1 | ITER scaling -- To use the ITER scaling method for the bootstrap current fraction.
 Set `bscfmax` to the maximum required bootstrap current fraction ($\leq 1$).
 This method is valid at high aspect ratio only.